blog | 14.04.19

 According to a recent study published in the Review of Religious Research, when pastors of 16 US congregations with declining attendance were interviewed, the most common reason cited for the decline was children’s sport on Sunday.
 The research did not establish if this was in fact the definitive reason, but the very fact that the headline has such traction implies that it is a fear many share.

 Take here in the British Isles for example.
 It was in the early 1980s that Sunday afternoon became the key time to televise football games so as not to affect Saturday match day attendance.
 Other sports soon followed suit and by the early 1990s, not just elite level games were scheduled for Sunday but children and youth games too.
 Suddenly your average youth worker at a church sees their Sunday club attendance drop, and not just the youth workers.
-Parents were required to drive the children games, who also wanted to watch, and so many started alternating church attendance - taking it in turns to take their son or daughter to Sunday sport impacting adult church attendance too.
+Parents were required to drive their children to games, and also wanted to watch, so many started alternating church attendance - taking it in turns to take their son or daughter to Sunday sport impacting adult church attendance too.

 In response to this issue, there have been some who are keen for church to remain the fixed marker in a weekend and not relegate it to when it fits around sport.
 Others have recognised what they see to be an avoidable clash and seek models that allow sport and church to co-exist.
 Also hanging over the whole debate is the issue of whether or not Christians should keep Sunday as a Sabbath day or not.
 How can we see a way forward in this complex web of competing claims?